Adlink-ROS/roscube-doc/nvidia/advanced/driver_packages/index.rst

 Driver Packages Usage
 #####################

-The tutorial will guide you how to customize file system on **Host PC**.
+The tutorial will guide you how to customize the BSP file system on your **Host PC**.

 Before customizing file system to ROScube, you should prepare the following items: